user01/storybook-illustrator/README.md

 c.FileContentsManager.post_save_hook = post_save
 ```

+### Dependencies

+Python dependencies are in the pip3 file `requirements.txt`.
+Note that nltk requires data files, which are loaded by `python -m nltk.downloader all`.
+Pytorch will automatically retrieve resnet preloadings on the first run.

 ### Data

 The [Visual Storytelling Dataset (VIST)](http://visionandlanguage.net/VIST/) needs to be downloaded to the local disk and extracted.
 The location folder must be stored in a plain text file in the project root called `data.directory.txt`.